arkaragian/Solution.nvim/README.md

 ## Ideas for future implementation
 Below are listed ideas of what the plugin could do.
 Not in order of priority.
+- [ ] Support for executing the project inside nvim
 - [x] Automatic `.sln` and `.csproj` detection within the filesystem.
 - [x] Quick fix list implementation from compilation output.
 - [ ] Support for msbuild (this would support additional languages such as C/C++ with microsoft tools).